WHS-PRO-017 Diving Procedure

 2.5 Risk Management

-The hazards of diving and snorkeling must be managed to eliminate or minimise the risks of death, injury or illness as far as is reasonably practicable.
+The hazards of diving and snorkelling must be managed to eliminate or minimise the risks of death, injury or illness as far as is reasonably practicable.
 Effective risk management requires persons conducting a business or undertaking (PCBU) to identify all hazards, assess risks and implement, maintain and review control measures.

 - Hazards that apply to the activity all or most of the time (e.g. drowning if an air supply fails or decompression illness);